 NULL, derived aslength(x)).- G

+Integer or vector of integers.
 Number of classes in the finite mixture model.
+If

 Numeric vector of initial class proportions (length